 Select a Nursing Program

-The School of Nursing offers several areas of specialty leading to the Clinical Nurse Specialist or Nurse Practitioner credential.
+The School of Nursing offers several areas of specialty to include Nurse Practitioner, Informatics and leadership.

 Post-master’s certificates are offered to enable nurses who hold master’s degrees in nursing to gain the knowledge and competencies needed for certification in additional areas.

 The RN to MS bridge program is available to RNs with considerable practice experience and an associate degree or diploma from an accredited nursing program.

 Doctoral degree which prepares nurses to advance nursing practice, participate in organizational and system leadership, and be leaders in evidence-based practice.

 The School of Nursing, one of the oldest doctoral programs in the state, has prepared nurse scholars for the areas of teaching and research since 1986.

 Talk to an Adviser

 Monday through Friday, 8:30 a.m. – 5:15 p.m.